-A creaking floor can have many causes which may include foundation issues.
+I Have Creaking Floors: Is It My Foundation?
+We are asked this question often.
+A creaking floor may be a sign of foundation issues.
 Perhaps you are thinking that your house is new and shouldn’t have creaky floors, so the problem must be the foundation.
 However, creaking floors aren’t limited to old houses and can develop in homes of any age for a variety of reasons.
 Here are some of the more common reasons:

 Changes In Air Moisture